hahndorf/Test-WebSite/README.md

 ### Future improvements

-- Handle all kinds of 400 and 500 responses
+- Handle all kinds of 400 and 500 responses by providing more information.
 - Actually executing the suggested fixes
 - Configuring Failed Request tracing and analyzing the logs.

-### Helpful but not required
+### Optional IIS components
-- IIS logging with certain settings installed (use -install switch)
+- IIS logging with certain settings installed (use -install switch).
+This may be used to find the sub-status code of a response.
-- IIS Failed request tracing installed (use -install switch)
+- IIS Failed request tracing installed (use -install switch).

 ### Example output: